 This report commences important strategic work for us to strengthen and position Queensland’s Translational Research, and to enhance Queensland’s funding appeal.
 We are now working to develop a Health and Medical Research Roadmap as a framework for action to improve population health outcomes through collaborative partnerships that translate scientific discovery and knowledge into practice.

-This equates to an estimated loss of $43 M per annum to Queensland and roughly 300-400 skilled workers
+The NHMRC and MRFF shortfall combined equates to an estimated loss of $65 million per annum to Queensland or roughly 600-700 skilled workers.

 In comparison, Queensland performs well in the non-medical arena, securing 20 per cent of Australian Research Council grants, indicating the issue is specific to health and medical research.